 Insufficient Balance

-When initiating a Payout, if the available balance is insufficient (including fees), the API will return an error.
+When initiating a payout, if the available balance is insufficient (on-chain withdrawals also require fees), the API will return an error.
 Please ensure the wallet has sufficient available balance.

 Risk Control Interception

-When a transaction is intercepted by risk control rules, the status changes to Failed, and the frozen funds are automatically released.
+When an on-chain withdrawal is intercepted by risk control rules, the status changes to Failed, and the frozen funds are automatically released.
 The Webhook notification contains the specific failure reason.
 Common interception reasons:

 • Recipient address is not on the allowlist